 We were asked to replace the existing website which had been up for 4 years.

-Of course if you have a good "product" in this case great, flavoursome food, a unique hospitality and real ownership of the concept, then people, once they experience it, keep coming back and in this day and age it all gets commented on in social media.
+Of course, if you have a good "product," in this case great, flavoursome food, unique hospitality, and real ownership of the concept, then people, once they experience it, keep coming back,.
+In this day and age, it all gets commented on in social media.

 But the reality is none of that matters when measuring the effectiveness of a website and thus the return on the amount of time and money invested.

-In this business type repeat business is a goal.
-The focus being to make each and every customer who comes in want to come back again and again and to act as ambassadors for the restaurant.
+In this business type, repeat business is a goal.
+The focus is to make each customer who comes in want to come back again and again and act as ambassadors for the restaurant.

 But the marketing cycle is at this stage in its infancy.

-The next stage is to document positive experiences in the written word and pictorially and market it from an in-house strategic plan as well as by inspiring guests to post reviews and market your business for you.
+The next stage is to document positive experiences in the written word and pictorially and market it from an in-house strategic plan and inspire guests to post reviews and market your business for you.